tokenized/docs/protocol-asset-creation.md

             <td class="a10">InitiativeProposal</td>
             <td class="a10">1</td>
             <td class="a10">1</td>
             <td class="a10"><abbr title="An initiative is permitted for Asset-Wide Proposals (outside of smart contract scope) if also permitted by the contract.
-If the contract has proposals by initiative restricted, then this flag is meaningless.">An initiative is permitted for Asset-Wide Proposals (outside of smart  ...
-Hover for more</abbr></td>
+If the contract has proposals by initiative restricted, then this flag is meaningless.">An initiative is permitted for Asset-Wide Proposals (outside of smart contract scope) if a ...</abbr></td>
             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>